kingluddite/web-dev-notes/wordpress/bootstrap-wp-tutorial/bootstrap-wordpress-part-2.md

 1. Now you can go to home page and edit that section
 2. Use Bootstrap plugin to style and add button
 3. Hard link it if you want
-  + Not best practice
+  * **important** Hard links are not best practice
-  + If it changes later, you'll have to update this code
+     - If it changes later, you'll have to update this code

 ## Widgets
 * When working with custom themes in WordPress you will at times want to add widgets